-4 Helpful Categories of Back to School Essentials for High School Counselors
+5 Helpful Categories of Back to School Essentials for High School Counselors

-*This post contains affiliate links for your convenience.
-View my full disclosure policy here.*
+—This post contains affiliate links for your convenience.
+View my full disclosure policy here.

-I’ve divided my recommendations into four parts of your own high school counseling back to school essentials: office ideas, items to use with Teachers Pay Teachers resources, books for your own professional development, and a high school counseling membership community.
+In this blog post, we’ll chat about office ideas, items to use with Teachers Pay Teachers resources, downloadable resources, books for your own professional development, and a high school counseling membership community.

-1- Back to school essentials for your school counseling office
+1- Back to school essentials for your school counseling office space

 I use fun magnets like these emoji faces or these pretty rainbow squares on the side of my filing cabinet to hang up papers that I need to reference quickly.
 I also use Scotch washi tape to hang important papers on my wall.

-My top left drawer is filled with little office supplies I need like refills of staples, paperclips, or bigger paper clamps like these pastel clamps or these clamps with smiley faces on them.
-I’m not sure if I should be proud of or ashamed by how many sticky notes I have plastered all over my desk at all times.
-I mean, I really do use digital lists like Trello to keep me organized most of the time… but an old-fashioned sticky note does a lot for my organization.
-I really feel like I check things off the list when I can clear the stickies off of my desk.
-I also keep a few different kinds of thank you notes in my desk drawer.
-I use these for colleagues in my department, administrators, teachers, guest speakers, and even students.
-I think hand-written notes are SO powerful.
-(I also love receiving them, so I know others probably do, too!)
-You could get this little pack of push pins, paper clips, and binder clips all in one, but I also keep a handful of pushpins for my own little bulletin boards/putting things in my walls/bulletin boards in my lobby.
+My top left drawer is filled with little office supplies I need like refills of staples, paperclips, or bigger paper clamps (like these pastel clamps or these clamps with smiley faces on them).
+I’m not sure if I should be proud of or ashamed of how many sticky notes I have plastered all over my desk at all times.
+I really do use digital lists and tech tools to keep me organized most of the time… but an old-fashioned sticky note does a lot for my organization.
+I really feel like I check things off the list when I can clear the stickies off my desk.

-Now let’s talk things ON my desk.
-I always have a giant hand sanitizer and a giant lotion.
-These have both lasted me FOREVER, and I don’t think I’ve ever bought a new one.
-Students love them, and I love them for myself!
-I buy one big box of smaller tissue boxes that will usually last me the year.
-Tissues on your desk are (unfortunately) a must-have if you’re a school counselor.
 I have a basket of fidgets that students LOVE playing with while they’re sitting at my desk.
 (It’s so funny when they are polite and ask permission.
 I usually just assume they’re going to lean in and play without asking.)
 My fidget baskets (okay fine, I have 2!) are filled with: sphere toys (also great for teaching breathing and mindfulness), stretchy strings, play-doh, a Rubik’s cube (and they’re always surprised to find out that I can actually SOLVE IT!), a magic 8 ball (so fun), and more.
-I always keep my eyes peeled in the Target Dollar Spot, and I’m constantly looking for little things to add to my fidget buckets like stress balls, brainteasers, koosh balls, and other little trinkets.

-For office supplies on my desk, I have a couple of things that just make my life a bit easier… starting with a wireless mouse and a wireless keyboard.
-If you get to have the option of using two computer screens at your desk, ALWAYS say YES!
-You will not regret that!
-I’m sure your site will provide you with a stapler and some tape, but I found that I was happier with fewer staple jams when I invested in a weighty and nice Swingline stapler.
-Here’s a pretty blue one, but the one on my desk is red!
 My absolute favorite pens are Pilot G2 07 fine retractable gel.
-Totally a personal preference, but I will argue that until I’m blue in the face… they’re just the best!
+Totally a personal preference, but I will always argue that they’re the best!
 For fun doodles and to make my to-do list prettier, I have to have my rainbow assortment of flair felt tip pens.
 I keep a few extra thin Expo markers in my pen cup on my desk, too, in case my marker board markers grow legs and walk away.

-In terms of office decor, I always have big aspirations of changing it up every year… but it’s rare that I do.
-I always have a rug or two in my office to add some color.
-More recently, I hung these paper tassels on my wall to show some personality!
 Grab a small whiteboard set to let students leave notes for you outside of your office.
 I keep one outside my office door, and one on the magnetic side of my filing cabinet.
-These stay in our conference room… and they’re actually LESS on the decor side and more on the very practical side… but we use this rolly marker board more than you could ever imagine.
+These stay in our conference room… and they’re actually LESS on the decor side and more on the very practical side… but we use this rolling marker board more than you could ever imagine.
 We roll it to our lobby, right outside our office (lots of foot traffic here), and into the cafeteria for special announcements from our school counseling department!
 It’s definitely an investment, but it’s something our whole department shares and uses a lot.
 We also use these disposable giant sticky notes for small group norms, schedule change announcements, and brainstorming sessions.

 This is just a personal FAVORITE find, but I LOVE my Herschel bag for transporting my computer back and forth to home when I need to.
 The Herschel City Backpack is what I have, and it’s the perfect size for my laptop or file folders.
 I was sick of my shoulder hurting from lugging things in my everyday purse!
 I have it in black, so it goes with everything!

 I’m a big fan of Astrobrights paper.
 You can use a black and white printer plus some Astrobrights paper to make anything more fun!
 You can buy it in regular paper or cardstock, but cardstock is great for cutting out letters on bulletin boards.
-Check out my bulletin board category on TpT for some examples of bulletin boards to use Astrobrights paper with!
+Check out my bulletin board category on TpT for some examples of bulletin boards to use Astrobrights paper with.

 I use these little brass fasteners in my Stress Management Small Group with this Coping Skills Spinner that you can download for FREE!
 I’ve also been in a pinch and used a paperclip instead of the brass fastener before, and I rigged it to work just fine!